West Midland Savings Bank: History

 The acquisition of the Whitchurch and the Leominster Savings Banks came in 1915, Newcastle-under-Lyme in 1917 (closed in 1922). and Newport in 1918.
 By 1920 there were over 16,000 depositors and funds exceeded £650,000.
 With the acquisition of Brecon in 1925 and Oswestry in 1926 the last of the old banks in the area had amalgamated, taking deposits up to £900,000.
 Future growth had to come from branch expansion and six branches were opened in the 1930s.
 By 1936 deposits stood at £2.4m. and in recognition of its regional coverage, the broader name of the West Midland Trustee Savings Bank was adopted the following year.

 In 1946, helped by wartime inflation, deposits were close to £12m.
-Growth resumed again and in the decade after WWII, a further ten new branches were opened, as far away as Aberystwyth and Gloucester, destined to be the largest branch outside Shrewsbury.
+Growth resumed again and in the decade after the Second World War, a further ten new branches were opened, as far away as Aberystwyth and Gloucester, destined to be the largest branch outside Shrewsbury.
 At the end of that expansionary period, 1956, deposits had doubled to £24m.
 Branch expansion was halted for a period of consolidation and the renovation of premises but the improvements in services and monetary inflation took deposits up to £50m. in 1966.
 In that final year of the Bank's official history there were 23 branches.

+The bank established its head office at 11–15 Market Street in Shrewsbury.
+The building, known as Talbot Chambers, featured a distinctive curved corner frontage and dated from the 18th century.
+It was rebuilt in a similar style after being badly damaged in a fire in 1985.

 Following the Page Report's recommendation on consolidation, the West Midland Savings Bank merged to became part of TSB of Wales and Border Counties.